sanjarzayniev/iks-nolik/README.md

 ```

 > [!IMPORTANT]
 > You should configure your environment.
-There are many imports from internal modules, you should specify your class path.
+There are many imports from internal modules, you should specify your classpath.
 Otherwise, it will not run properly.
 It is better to use some `IDE` which will do it for you.

 ## **🔓 Login Screen**